We've independently reviewed this article to make sure it's as accurate as we can make it.

 A swamp cooler that’s not pumping water is clearly a swamp cooler that isn’t functioning correctly.
 In other words, it’s probably blowing hot air and not doing a bit of cooling, doing you zero good.

 To resolve this issue means finding the reason water isn’t flowing to and through your swamp cooler like it’s supposed to.
-Thankfully, there are seven things to check and fixes you can make if you discover any problems.
+Thankfully, there are six things to check and fixes you can make if you discover any problems.

 But, as always, if you can’t find the issue or if the issue seems out of your ability to repair, don’t fear calling a technician or service center, especially when your quality of life is suffering.